Data storage and security while my research project is taking place

 To help with this, and to keep your Service Delivery Manager informed of new project data storage requirements, please access and complete a Research Data Enquiry form.

-(Please note, in the rare instances where research involves the handling and storage of illegal material, you must read the Handling Illegal Material advisory (In the IS Advisories -> Governance section towards the bottom of the Inormation Services' Account Security page) before proceeding and contact Information Services on +44 (0)23 9284 7777 or use the Contact IT Support page in the first instance.)
+(Please note, in the rare instances where research involves the handling and storage of illegal material, you must read the Handling Illegal Material advisory (In the IS Advisories -> Governance section towards the bottom of the Information Services' Account Security page) before proceeding and contact Information Services on +44 (0)23 9284 7777 or use the Contact IT Support page in the first instance.)

 Staff and students have several options:

-1. Google Team Drive:
+1. Google Shared Drive:

-Where appropriate the University recommends the use of Google Team Drives for research data storage.
+Where appropriate the University recommends the use of Google Shared Drives for research data storage.
 External options, such as Dropbox, should only be considered in exceptional circumstances - if you think this is the case please contact IS Service Desk; a Privacy Impact Assessment may be required if personal data is involved.

-The steps below explain how to set up and configure a Google Team Drive.
+The steps below explain how to set up and configure a Google Shared Drive.
 If you have any questions, please contact Information Services on +44 (0)23 9284 7777 or use the Contact IT Support page.

-Step 1: Create your Team Drive
+Step 1: Create your Shared Drive

 Step 2: Set up access permissions